FFW-Baudenbach/FE2_ReverseProxy/README.md

 This repository builds a docker container on DockerHub (private registry):
 * Based on specific version of ```docker-nginx-certbot```
 * Added our specific nginx configuration
+* Added default environment variables
-* Added required mail address for certbot
+* Added Icons used by [FE2_Kartengenerierung](https://github.com/FFW-Baudenbach/FE2_Kartengenerierung)
 This container can then be easily used in our context with the provided ```docker-compose.yml``` file.

 ## How to use